Become a Friend

 During autumn 2023, artists Dot Howard and Sorrel Muggridge delivered a three-week series of workshops across Norfolk libraries called A Handful of Time.

-Across the programme of workshops more than 1000 people participated in the project.
-The library workshops reached people from eleven months to 80 years+.
-The library settings also enabled different levels of participation, from independent participation, groups and supported one-to-one sessions.
+Across the programme of workshops more than 1000 people have participated in the project.
+The library workshops have reached people from eleven months to 80 years+ old.
+The library settings have enabled different levels of participation, from independent participation, groups and supported one-to-one sessions.

 The residency has allowed the artists the vital time needed to experiment and develop the project without impending deadlines.
 Through the process, they were able to develop the delivery; from the way they source and prepare their clay, to the way they approach and engage participants in different community spaces.